Integration in algebraically closed valued fields: Introduction

-The key result of Section~\ref{section:contracting}, Lemma~\ref{simul:special:dim:1}, says that, modulo special bijections, every definable bijection between two definable sets of $\VF$-dimension $1$ is equal to the lift of an isomorphism in $\RV[*, \cdot]$.
-As has been remarked above, it would be ideal to extend this result to definable sets of all $\VF$-dimensions.
-Being unable to do this, we introduce the notion of a standard contraction, which gives rise to the Fubini type of problem described above; see Definition~\ref{defn:standard:contraction}.
+The key result of Section~\ref{section:contracting}, Lemma~\ref{simul:special:dim:1}, says that, modulo special bijections, every definable bijection between two definable sets of $\VF$-dimension $1$ is equal to the lift of an isomorphism in the corresponding $\RV$-category.
+As has just been remarked above, it would be ideal to extend this result to definable sets of all $\VF$-dimensions.
+Failing that, we will have to go down a path that is full of undesirable technicalities (including the whole discussion on $2$-cells).
+We introduce the notion of a standard contraction, which gives rise to the Fubini type of problem described above; see Definition~\ref{defn:standard:contraction}.
 Then in Lemma~\ref{2:unit:contracted} we show that an essential part of Lemma~\ref{simul:special:dim:1} holds for $2$-cells, which is good enough for the rest of the construction.

-The task of identifying the kernel of $\bb L$, that is, Step~3 above, is carried out in Section~\ref{section:kernel}.
+The task of finding a canonical description of the kernel of $\bb L$, that is, Step~3 above, is carried out in Section~\ref{section:kernel} for the categories without volume forms.
 We introduce the notion of a blowup and then show that the equivalence relation $\isp[*, \cdot]$ it induces on $\RV[*, \cdot]$ is indeed a semigroup congruence relation; see Definition~\ref{defn:blowup} and Lemma~\ref{isp:congruence}.
-We conclude this section with Lemma~\ref{kernel:L}, which says that $\isp[*, \cdot]$ is the congruence relation induced by the homomorphism $\bb L$.
+The key result of this section is Proposition~\ref{kernel:L}, which says that $\isp[*, \cdot]$ is the congruence relation induced by the homomorphism $\bb L$.
+With this in hand, we can describe canonically the isomorphisms between the various Grothendieck semigroups given by the inversion of $\bb L$.
+Also, because we know how the kernel of $\bb L$ is generated, there is a very elegant injective ring homomorphism (Theorem~\ref{theorem:integration:1}).